puppetlabs/puppetfactory/pltraining-puppetfactory/README.md

 ## Usage

-1. Start with a standard Puppetlabs Training VM
+1. Start with a standard Puppetlabs Training Master VM
-1. Configure it as `puppetfactory.puppetlabs.vm` and install PE.
-*Note: There is also puppetfactory base VM build with PE preinstalled*
 1. `puppet module install pltraining/puppetfactory`
 1. Classify the master only (not default) with `puppetfactory`.
 1. Load up [http://${ipaddress}](http://${ipaddress}) in a browser.